The Word of 2013: Simplify

 I've come to recognize that the simpler my life is the more fulfilled I am and the more I can give of myself.

 So, my word for this year is simplify.
 The idea of simplifying isn't something new to me.
 It's something I've been doing for a few years now but something feels different now, and I can't say exactly what it is.
 Maybe it's a deeper recognition that the less I have the happier I am.
 That the more I place my attention on what is truly valuable in life the more I'm drawn to keep my attention there.
 That I want as little of my consciousness as possible spent on considering what shoes I should wear with my outfit.
 That the fewer projects I pursue simultaneously the more I can give to what I'm working on.
 That the longer my to-do list is the more scattered my mind is.
 This doesn't mean I'll be doing less work.
-In contrast, I think simplifying will enable me to do more better work.
+In contrast, I think simplifying will enable me to do more quality work.
 Through simplifying I'll have a clearer focus, be less distracted, have more energy, be able to give more of myself to my pursuits, and live a fuller life.

 Below you’ll find my specific (vague goals are rarely accomplished) goals for 2013 which include some things that I’ve already been doing or are part of who I am but that I want to reinforce.